Hospice Care Providers

 Financial Assistance

 South Carolina offers several financial assistance programs to help families afford hospice care.
-Medicaid waivers are available for eligible individuals, providing coverage for in-home and facility-based hospice services.
-The state also provides support through the Community Long Term Care program, which helps cover costs for those who qualify.
-Families are encouraged to explore these options and consult with care coordinators to determine eligibility and navigate the application process.
+Medicaid provides coverage for eligible individuals, including home and community-based services through the Community Long Term Care (CLTC) program.
+This program helps cover the cost of hospice care for those who qualify based on income and medical needs.

 How to Find Hospice Care Providers in South Carolina